 There are other ways to teach arrogance, and it is done all the time.
 Parents may tell their children they are better than other children, for example.
 Students who get good grades, or who excel at something, may be lauded or rewarded too much, and this can lead to arrogance.

-Following a complete nutritional balancing program helps some people get rid of arrogance.
+Following a complete development program helps some people get rid of arrogance.
 This occurs, in some cases, because this program, unlike many others:

-Danger in nutritional balancing.
-There is a danger that one will come to believe that one is superior for following a nutritional balancing program, and this will cause arrogance.
+Danger in development.
+There is a danger that one will come to believe that one is superior for developing oneself, and this will cause arrogance.
 So be careful about this as you follow your program.

-You are wise to follow this program, I believe, but this does not make you superior to others.
-Try to recall this and note the difference.
+One is wise to follow a development program, we believe, but this does not make one superior to others.

 Gratitude.
 If you understand it well, you will want to assist others to embark on the program.
 This is not arrogance, but gratitude, a perspective that is the opposite of arrogance and helps heal an arrogant attitude.

 Toxic metal arrogance.
 Some toxic metals blind a person to reality.
 These include cadmium and sometimes other toxic metals such as too much copper, or too much nickel, mercury, or lead.
 In any of these cases, one can become arrogant and blind to reality, leading to illness and even death.

 Other patterns such as four lows pattern are also possible with arrogance, but less common.